Skip to content

 npx claudelint validate-agents --path tests/fixtures/projects/invalid-all-categories

-Diagnostic collection
+Diagnostic Collection

 Library code uses DiagnosticCollector instead of console for all output.
 See Architecture for full details.